-The easiest way to use the LCR meter is with the 'LCR active head' (see accessories) that fits onto the front of the PSM1700 and provides 4 wire Kelvin clip connections to the component under test.
+The easiest way to use the LCR meter is with the 'LCR active head' (see accessories) that fits onto the front of the PSM1735 and provides 4 wire Kelvin clip connections to the component under test.
 The active head provides a choice of shunts, selectable from the front panel, and buffers the signals to minimise the effects of stray capacitance and inductance.

 Measurements can be made without the active head by simply connecting a series shunt (set the LCR head option in the SETUP menu to 'none').
-This allows measurements to be made at the full operating voltage range of the PSM1700.
 The shunt chosen must be appropriate for the voltage, the current and the frequency of operation.